wp-plugins/calculated-fields-form/README.txt

 = Q: How to convert a common button in a submit button? =

-A: To convert a common button in a submit button, simply assigns the special class name: pbSubmit to the common button through the field's attribute: "Add Css Layout Keywords" ( this option is only compatible with the pro and developer versions of the plugin)
+A: To convert a common button in a submit button, simply assigns, as part of the onclick event, the snippet of code:

+		jQuery(this).closest('form').submit();

+ Note: this option is only compatible with the pro and developer versions of the plugin

 = Q: How to display an image in a checkbox or radio button? =